romaincapelle/OverVue/docs/README.md

 The Official [Vue Documentation](https://vuejs.org/v2/guide/) is awesome, arguably the best JS framework doc out there.

 Overvue.dev is just meant to cover quickly the core concept of Vue.
 It's an easy way for me to grab some snippets, so I figured I would share it with you.
 I linked the official doc on each page.
 I also organized it the way made sense to me.
-I welcome and encourage any feedback.
+[I welcome and encourage any feedback: [romain@romaincapelle.com](mailto:romain@romaincapelle.com)